rapid7/insightconnect-plugins/plugins/active_directory_ldap/help.md

 #### Modify Object

-Modify the attributes for an Active Directory object
+This action is used to modify the attributes for an Active Directory object

 ##### Input